GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/animatable-capability/reference.md

 Check if the animation of an object is paused.

 **Animation (by name)**
-Compare the animation played by the object using the name of the animation..
+Compare the animation played by the object using the name of the animation.

 **Animation speed scale**
 Compare the animation speed scale (1 = the default speed, >1 = faster and <1 = slower).